 - Two-thirds of children suffering from undernutrition do not receive medical attention.

-- About 40 percent of infant deaths in Burkina Faso are linked to undernutrition.
+- About 40% of infant deaths in Burkina Faso are linked to undernutrition.

 - Stunted children with a height deficiency, relevant to age, completes an average of 0.3 years less of education, than children who are not stunted.

-- Burkina Faso’s workforce has decreased by 13.6 percent.
+- Burkina Faso’s workforce has decreased by 13.6%.
 Infant mortality rates are associated with undernutrition.

-- On a national scale, only 11.4 percent of children under 2-years-old receive the recommended number of daily meals.
+- On a national scale, only 11.4% of children under two-years-old receive the recommended number of daily meals.